 - Your customer did not pay with Marmalade for the last invoice payment

 - Your account requires additional verification, including AML/KYC

 - The invoice has been priced above the maximum fee threshold and is too expensive for early payment

 - The invoice has already been paid

 - The invoice has already been paid early

 - The invoice amount exceeds your available balance

-How does Marmalade ensure invoices get paid after they’ve been cashed-in?
+How does Marmalade ensure invoices get paid after they’ve been paid early?